cncf/glossary/definitions/cloud_native_tech.md

 ### How it helps

 While each technology addresses a very specific problem, as a group, cloud native technologies enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.
-Desirable traits of cloud-native systems are easier to achieve with the cloud native stack.
+Desirable traits of cloud native systems are easier to achieve with the cloud native stack.